-- a significant underperformance relative to expected historical or projected future operating results; - a significant change in the manner of our use of the acquired asset or the strategy for our overall business; - · a significant negative industry or economic trend; and - our market capitalization relative to net book value.
+- a significant underperformance relative to expected historical or projected future operating results; - a significant change in the manner of our use of the acquired asset or the strategy for our overall business; - a significant negative industry or economic trend; and - our market capitalization relative to net book value.

-As part of this assessment, we review the expected future undiscounted cash flows to be generated by the assets.
+If we determine that an impairment review is required, we review the expected future undiscounted cash flows to be generated by the assets.
 When we determine that the carrying value of intangible assets may not be recoverable, we measure any impairment based on a projected discounted cash flow method using a discount rate determined by our management to be commensurate with the risk inherent in our current business model.

 Intangible assets consist principally of costs allocated to non-competition agreements, which are amortized on a straight-line basis over the related estimated lives of the agreements (seven to ten years), as well as customer relationships, trade names, and property leases which are amortized on a straight-line basis over their remaining useful lives (two to five years).
-The net amount of intangible assets was \$3.4 million as of May 13, 2005, which includes \$0.8 million from the Lee & Allen acquisition, \$1.4 million from the InteCap acquisition, \$0.3 million from the NECG acquisition, and \$0.3 million from the TCA acquisition.
-The intangible asset amounts for the Lee & Allen, NECG, and TCA acquisitions will be finalized in fiscal 2005 pending a valuation and appraisal of the intangible assets
+The net amount of intangible assets was \$3.8 million as of September 2, 2005, which includes \$0.7 million from the ECL acquisition, \$0.7 million from the Lee & Allen acquisition, \$1.2 million from the InteCap acquisition, \$0.4 million from the NECG acquisition, and \$0.2 million from the TCA acquisition.
+The remaining net intangible asset balance is attributed to acquisitions which occurred prior to fiscal 2004.
+The intangible asset amounts for the ECL and Lee & Allen acquisitions are preliminary and will be finalized as we receive other information relevant to the acquisition, including a valuation of the intangibles.
+We expect the intangible asset amounts for the NECG and TCA acquisitions will be finalized in the fourth quarter of fiscal 2005 pending a valuation of the intangible assets.

 Accounting for Income Taxes.
 We record income taxes using the liability method.
-Deferred income tax assets and liabilities are recognized based upon anticipated future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective income tax bases, and operating loss and tax credit carryforwards.
+Deferred tax assets and liabilities are recognized based upon anticipated future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective income tax bases, and operating loss and tax credit carryforwards.
 Our financial statements contain certain deferred tax assets and liabilities that result from temporary differences between book and tax accounting, as well as net operating loss carryforwards.
 SFAS No. 109, "Accounting for Income Taxes", requires the establishment of a valuation allowance to reflect the likelihood of realization of deferred tax assets.
 Significant management judgment is required in determining our provision for income taxes, our deferred tax assets and liabilities, and any valuation allowance recorded against our net deferred tax assets.
 We evaluate the weight of all available evidence to determine whether it is more likely than not that some portion or all of the deferred income tax assets will not be realized.
 The decision to record a valuation allowance requires varying degrees of judgment based upon the nature of the item giving rise to the deferred tax asset.
 As a result of operating losses incurred in certain of our foreign subsidiaries, and uncertainty as to the extent and timing of profitability in future periods, we recorded valuation allowances in certain of these foreign subsidiaries based on the facts and circumstances affecting each subsidiary.
 Had we not recorded these allowances, we would have reported a lower effective tax rate than was recognized in our statements of income in fiscal 2005 and 2004.